MicrosoftDocs/security/zero-trust/data-compliance-gov-data.md

 # Step 3.
 Data

 Your cloud data is a primary target of cyber attackers.
 Once they have access to your data, they can delete, alter, exfiltrate, and encrypt it, leaving you open to a ransomware attack.
-You must take the necessary steps identify it, protect it in place, ensure that does not get deleted or exfiltrated, and configure access permissions to only those with a business purpose.
+You must take the necessary steps to identify it, protect it in place, ensure that does not get deleted or exfiltrated, and configure access permissions to only those with a business purpose.

-Protecting your data is part of the "assume breach" security principle.
+Protecting your data is part of the "assume breach" Zero Trust principle.
 Even with all the user account and device protections in place, you must assume that an attacker could find their way in and begin traversing your environment, searching for the most valuable data for your organization.

 <!--
 Discover and protect sensitive data (via Cloud App Security, CA App Control, Microsoft Info Protection)